kmorin1/CMPUT415-DashAB/README.md

 		test all type combinations for errors.
 		test for correct error reports on implicit and explicit promotion WIP
-	-type promotion and casting for LLVM
-	-global variables in LLVM
-	-scoped local variables in LLVM
-	-calling procedures and functions in LLVM
+	-type promotion for LLVM (almost done? uses explicit casting) -global variables in LLVM (might need to change parsing, and figure out constant folding) -calling procedures and functions in LLVM
 	-most things tuple in LLVM
-	-somehow check that every path in a function or procedure ends in a return statement if needed -forward function or procedure declarations in LLVM
+	-forward function or procedure declarations in LLVM -everything vector/matrix

 To link an llvm file with our libruntime.c functions (only tested on lab machines so far):
 	-use the Makefile to compile libruntime.c into libruntime.a -compile an llvm file test.llvm into test.llvm.o by command: llc-3.2 test.llvm -filetype=obj
-	-link the .o and the .a by command: clang test.llvm.o libruntime.a -run the resulting executable ./a.out
+	-link the .o and the .a by command: clang test.llvm.o libruntime.a -lm -run the resulting executable ./a.out

 Active Files:
   All SymTab
   TypeExpand.g
   TypeTranslate.g
+  LLVMTemplater.g

 Craaaaazy ideas:
-	-somehow get scope information in the templater
-	(when the templater goes down in a block it has no idea where the scope is) differentiate between global and local scope
+	-get vectors, matrices, and tuples working with all operations, and 'efficiently'

 TO TEST OUR SUBMISSION (on lab machines):